Pirates extend Cubs' losing streak to 8 games | Devdiscourse

 The Pittsburgh Pirates carved out two runs in the eighth inning without a hit Wednesday to break a tie in beating the visiting Chicago Cubs 4-2.
 The Cubs, who have lost eight in a row, would have been officially eliminated from postseason play with the loss, but that actually happened a little earlier in the evening when Milwaukee clinched by beating Cincinnati -- just about the same time the Pirates were scoring in the eighth.

-With the game knotted at 2, Jose Osuna drew a walk.
+With the game knotted at 2, Jose Osuna drew a one-out walk.
 Reliever Brad Wieck (1-2) was pulled for David Phelps, who walked Pablo Reyes.
 With Erik Gonzalez at the plate, Phelps threw back-to-back wild pitches, first advancing the runners and then allowing Osuna to score.
 Gonzalez's sacrifice fly to left brought in Reyes to make it 4-2.
-Gonazlez went 3 for 3 and also had an RBI double, and Jake Elmore added an RBI single for Pittsburgh (67-91), which has won two straight.
+Gonzalez went 3-for-3 and also had an RBI double, and Jake Elmore added an RBI single for Pittsburgh (67-91), which has won two straight.

 Ian Happ homered and had an RBI single for Chicago (82-76).
 Pittsburgh rookie starter Dario Agrazal gave up two runs and six hits in six-plus innings, striking out five and walking none.
 Michael Feliz (4-4) pitched a scoreless eighth.
 Keona Kela pitched the ninth for his first save.
 Chicago starter Jon Lester pitched six innings, allowing two runs and eight hits, with four strikeouts and no walks.

-Pirates center fielder Bryan Reynolds left in the first because of right hamstring discomfort.
+Pirates center fielder Bryan Reynolds left after the first inning because of right hamstring discomfort.
 He grabbed at the hamstring briefly after attempting to beat a throw to first.
+He was called out on the grounder to third, a call that was upheld upon review.
 The Cubs took a 1-0 lead in the second.
 Willson Contreras tripled to left-center with one out.
 Happ followed with his single to right.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)